jjackson19862017/WeddingBookingSystem/README.md

 Added a fourth column, to the tables to indicate how many days are left before the specific date has past for Outstanding Costs and Final Talk.

+### 34rd - Added If Statements to the rest of the Dashboard Cards

+Used If statements to hide the tables of they are no rows.

 ## Removal of items

 ### view_all_customers